LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 Additional test dialects can be easily defined by extending the `lgtunit` object and by term-expanding the new dialect into one of the default dialects.
-As an example, suppose that you want a dialect where you can simply write a file with clauses using the format:
+As an example, suppose that you want a dialect where you can simply write a file with tests defined by clauses using the format:

 	test_identifier :-
 		test_goal.